High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator: Abstract

 \section{Abstract}

-Conventionally, the parallelism between the physical properties of Ce and Yb based magnets and heavy fermions has been \textcolor{black}{considered} to arise as a consequence of the \textcolor{black}{electron-hole} symmetry known for the band theory in condensed matter physics.
-Namely, the trivalent state of Ce has $4f^{1}$ configuration, while $4f^{13}$ configuration for Yb$^{3+}$ can be viewed as a state carrying one 4$f$ hole.
-However, in the light of this parallelism, the magnetism of Yb based intermetallic compounds has been a mystery over decades; the transition temperature of the Yb based compounds is normally very small, as low as $\sim$ 1 K or even lower, while Ce counterparts may often have the transition temperature well exceeding 10 K. Here, we report our experimental discovery of the transition temperature reaching 20 K for the first time in an Yb based compound.
-Our single crystal study using transport, thermomagnetic and photoemission spectroscopy measurements reveals that the Mn substitution at the Al site in an intermediate

-valence state of $\alpha$-YbAlB$_{4}$ not only induces antiferromagnetic transition at a record high temperature of 20 K but also transform the heavy fermion liquid state in $\alpha$-YbAlB$_{4}$ into a highly resistive metallic state proximate to a Kondo insulator.
-The high temperature antiferromagnetism in a system close to a Kondo insulator is unusual and suggest a novel type of
+Given the parallelism between the physical properties of Ce and Yb based magnets and heavy fermions due to the electron-hole symmetry, it has been rather odd that the transition temperature of the Yb based compounds is normally very small, as low as $\sim$ 1 K or even lower, whereas Ce counterparts may often have the transition temperature well exceeding 10 K. Here, we report our experimental discovery of the transition temperature reaching 20 K for the first time in a Yb based compound at ambient pressure.
+The Mn substitution at the Al site in an intermediate valence state of $\alpha$-YbAlB$_{4}$ not only induces antiferromagnetic transition at a record high temperature of 20 K but also transforms the heavy fermion liquid state in $\alpha$-YbAlB$_{4}$ into a highly resistive metallic state proximate to a Kondo insulator.